lingpy/word-tree-paper/README.md

 The supplementary material also includes the Cytoscape-file we created this way as NIL.cys.
 You can import new data into this file in order to visualize them with the same settings (you will need to choose the layout from the Layout menu again).

 You can export the data, which makes it possible to view them in any browser (File -> Export -> Network to Web Page).
-The supplementary material includes this as index.html in the folder application.